originjs/vite-plugin-federation/README.md

 ## Runtime add remotes with `virtual:__federation__`
 It is not always possible to define the list of remote applications in advance in `vite.config`.
 Some applications may load the list of these remotes asynchronously when the user visits the website.
 In such cases, you can use the `virtual:__federation__` API.

+> Note: This is a virtual module, for a deeper understanding of virtual modules in Vite, see: https://vite.dev/guide/api-plugin#virtual-modules-convention

 ### API `virtual:__federation__`

 Using methods from the `virtual:__federation__` module, you can implement dynamic loading of a remote application.